Seoyangsam/predict_hotel_price/README.md

 4.Select best model and retrain the model

-Except the R code, we also have the technical report.
+Besides our R code, we also provided a technical report.

-# What we fund: